LaoSengRD/Foxlogin/README.md

 </br>
 </br>
 </br>
-If you hava any questions you can connect us !!
+If you have any questions you can connect us !!
 </br>
 find_by_u@163.com